godot-escoria/escoria-demo-game/docs/api/transition.gd.md

 ## Signals

-- signal transition_done(): Emitted when the transition was player
+- signal transition_done(): Emitted when the transition was played